-A mounted sentinel stationed in advance of an outpost.
+A mounted sentinel posted in advance of the outposts of an army.

 From French vedette.